-Pennsylvania Small Estate Affidavit
+Pennsylvania Small Estate Affidavit Form

-The Pennsylvania Small Estate Affidavit grants an individual (called a “petitioner”) with the power to retrieve the material and non-material assets of a Pennsylvania resident that passed away in recent times.
+The Pennsylvania Small Estate Affidavit grants an individual (called a “petitioner”) with the power to retrieve the material and non-material assets of a Pennsylvania resident that passed away.
 With the exclusion of real property, the person completing the form may petition the court with the affidavit to transfer a deceased individual’s personal property into their possession.
 The court where this is required to be done must be in the same division as the county where the deceased individual (the decedent) lived at the time of his or her death.

 Additionally, the small estate in question cannot have a total net value (liabilities subtracted from assets) of over $50,000 in order to use the form.

 Maximum Estate Value: $50,000